dovecot/documentation/source/settings/pigeonhole.rst

    script manually in that case using the sievec command line tool, as explained :ref:`here <sieve_usage-compiling_sieve_script>`.

-   This setting used to be called :pigeonhole:ref:`sieve_global_path`, but that name is now deprecated.

 .. pigeonhole:setting:: sieve_default_name
    :added: v0.4.8